Diyigelieren/cline/.clinerules/workflows/extension-release.md

 					the center to undo "<code>{"// rest of code here"}</code>" shenanigans)
 				</li>
 				<li>
-					New <code>search_files</code> tool that lets Cline perform regex searches in your project, letting him refactor code, address TODOs and FIXMEs, remove dead code, and more!
+					New <code>search_files</code> tool that lets Kline perform regex searches in your project, letting him refactor code, address TODOs and FIXMEs, remove dead code, and more!
 				</li>
 				<li>
-					When Cline runs commands, you can now type directly in the terminal (+ support for Python environments)
+					When Kline runs commands, you can now type directly in the terminal (+ support for Python environments)
 				</li>
 			</ul>*/}